 Here’s where a helper like Jackson really comes in handy.
 You have to work fast to spread the glue in the biscuit slots and onto the biscuits (Photo 8), and then assemble the parts before the glue starts to swell the biscuits (Photo 9).

 Start by arranging all the parts on your work surface.
 Justin used a flux brush to spread the glue in the slots, and onto the biscuits after they were installed.
-Any small brush will work, though.
+(Any small brush will work.)
 When you have everything assembled, install clamps to hold the sides tight to the shelves while the glue dries.
 Check by using a framing square or by measuring diagonally from opposite corners to make sure the bookcase is square.
-Adjust it if needed.
+Adjust if needed.
 Then tighten the clamps.
 This is a good time to take a break while you let the glue dry for about an hour.

 Build the top

 To minimize potential cupping, we decided to make the top by gluing two pieces of 1×6 together rather than using a solid board.
 Choose a straight piece of 1×6 with a sharp, clean edge.
 Cut the pieces long and trim the top to length after you glue the two parts together.
 For pro tips on gluing boards edge-to-edge, see “Edge Gluing Boards.”
 Justin and Jackson cut biscuit slots in the sides of the two 1x6s to help hold them in alignment while installing the clamps.
 Glue and clamp the two 1x6s.
 Then let the glue set up about 30 minutes before routing the edge (Photo 10).